Last Updated on September 16, 2021 by Grow with Bovees

 Climate Conditions For Growing Avocado Trees

-Although farmers growing commercial avocados are told that the avocado is one of the most exacting fruits as far as climate is concerned, requiring a nearly frost-free climate with a high moisture content, it is surprising where they are found growing successfully in home gardens with a moderate climate under far from ideal conditions.
+Although farmers growing commercial avocados are told that the avocado is one of the most exacting fruits as far as climate is concerned, requiring a nearly frost-free climate with a high moisture content, it is surprising that they are found growing successfully in home gardens with a moderate climate under far from ideal conditions.

 The ideal is an average temperature of approximately 14 °C with very little fluctuation between day and night temperature during the flowering period, plus a high moisture content.